 As you can see, when he was a puppy, his hair was all a dark maroon-red and his eyes were blue.
 But as he aged, Sergeant’s Margie’s poodle hair came in, eventually replacing the red Pomeranian hair altogether, and his eyes turned amber.
 Here are some photos of him in his first year:

-Ever a comfort and companion, Sergeant Margie saw me through my bout with breast cancer in 2003 (I was diagnosed within a few months of my Mom dying from the same thing), and is seeing me through the endometrioid cancer I’m dealing with now in 2019.
+Ever a comfort and companion, Sergeant Margie saw me through my bout with breast cancer in 2003 (I was diagnosed within a few months of my Mom dying from the same thing), and also saw me through the endometrioid cancer I had in 2018.

 Surviving Being Bitten by a Spider